-WORKING STEPS 4 & 5 - USING THE 40 QUESTIONS [Page Numbers refer to the CODA Blue Book THIRD EDITION.]

-This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
-Copyright © 2022 Co-Dependents Anonymous, Inc. All rights reserved.
-Page 9 of 16
+WORKING CoDA's STEPS FOUR & FIVE - USING THE 40 QUESTIONS [page numbers refer to Co-Dependents Anonymous, Third Edition] This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
+Copyright © 2023 Co-Dependents Anonymous, Inc. All rights reserved.
+10 of 17

-- The opposite of rightness & wrongness attitudes? - The opposite of blame & shame? - The opposite of control & manipulation & making demands?
+- The opposite of judging or criticizing? - The opposite of better than or less than roles? - The opposite of rightness or wrongness attitudes? - The opposite of blame or shame? - The opposite of control or manipulation or making demands?